-In consideration of this analysis, the Proposed Action is likely to result in no adverse effect on Pacific Salmon EFH.
+In consideration of this analysis, the Proposed Action may affect Pacific Salmon EFH.

 5.4.
 Eelgrass HAPC

 The Proposed Action would not directly remove any mapped eelgrass areas, though eelgrass populations have been mapped within the 250-meter (820-foot) buffer that accounts for potential dredge plume effects on the aquatic environment.
 As evidenced by pre- and post-dredging surveys of eelgrass conducted in the Oakland and Richmond harbors before and after maintenance dredging, dredging is not anticipated to adversely affect existing eelgrass populations.
 Furthermore, the Proposed Action includes pre- and post-construction surveys in the Action Area, evaluation of project impacts, and as-needed compensatory mitigation in compliance with the CEMP, although mitigation is not anticipated to be required for the Proposed Action.